scala/scala-lang/community/index.md

 Popular ways to connect with the Scala community include mailing lists, chat rooms, user groups, and conferences.

+The community is also the source of many libraries, tools, and other resources around Scala.

 ## Mailing Lists